Vertex-Hub/Desktop/README.md

 ### 4. Integrate the Merged Files

-- **Step:** Once processing is complete, you will receive a link to the merged files.
+- **Step:** Once processing is complete, you will receive a link to the merged resource that consists of merged files.
 - **Action:**
-  - Download the merged files.
+  - Download the resource (press download button).
-  - Drag and drop the files into your server folder.
+  - Drag and drop the resource into your server (resources) folder.
-  - Update your server’s configuration (cfg) accordingly.
+  - Start the resource inside of the server's cfg.
-- **Important:** Do **not** rename the merged folder to ensure proper functionality.
+- **Important:** Do **not** rename the merged resource to ensure proper functionality.

 ---